mverrilli/yelp-reviews-ticker/readme.txt

 = Is it easy to setup? =

-Yes, super easy, all you need is a Yelp account, sign-up for a Yelp API key (http://www.yelp.com/developers/getting_started/api_access), and have your business listed on Yelp.
+Yes, super easy, all you need is a Yelp account, sign-up for Yelp API access (http://www.yelp.com/developers/getting_started/api_access), and have your business listed on Yelp.

-= Where do I find the API Key? =
+= Where do I find the API keys? =

 It's easy, login to your yelp account and go to this link http://www.yelp.com/developers/getting_started/api_access there you will "apply" for the Yelp API access and  give you all the keys you need.
 The whole process takes about 5 minutes.